Ian-Bloomfield/Ian-Bloomfield/README.md

 }
 ```

-- 💬 I'm currently a third year student at **The University of Waterloo** persuing a honours degree in Geomatics
+- 💬 I'm currently a fourth year student at **The University of Waterloo** persuing a honours degree in Geomatics

 - 🔭 I’m currently working with the **Ministry of Government and Consumer Services**